Sacred Music

 Know the congregation to which you serve

-Help church recognize its program needs
+Help church recognizes its program needs

 Self-Discipline